Frequently Asked Questions

 What happens when I arrive?

-All students should arrive at the Arena 45 minutes prior to the start of the ceremony.
+All students should arrive at the Arena an hour prior to the start of their ceremony.
+Please enter through the main (southwest) doors of the Arena.
 There will be signs and Event Staff there to give you instructions and answer questions.
 Please ask your guests to proceed directly to the ceremony location.

-Please bring the name card you received with your cap and gown.
+You will receive a name card when you check in at the Holland Ice.
 Provide the phonetic spelling of your name on this card to assist the speaker with the correct pronunciation of your name as you cross the stage.

 Graduate students will be lined up in alphabetical order by last name.
-Undergraduate students will line up in random order within each College- your name card is how the reader will identify you when you cross the stage to receive your diploma cover.
+Undergraduate students will line up by College and then by Department.
+Your name card is how the reader will identify you when you cross the stage to receive your diploma cover.

 What do I do during the ceremony?